Do not extinguish a scent cup by using the lid

 Votives must be placed in a specially designed votive holder

 Never burn a votive candle in it’s packaging.

 Under no circumstances should a votive ever be lit in it’s display packaging.
 Always remove and place in a suitable holder or container and place on a heat resistant plate or surface.

 Only use tea light in holders and wax warmers that have sufficient ventilation

 Insufficient ventilation can cause the tealight to flare up.

 Never use liquid to extinguish a flame

-The water can cause the hot wax to splatter and might cause a glass container to break.stains and perhaps severe burns.
+The water can cause the hot wax to splatter and might cause a glass container to break.
+Hot liquid wax can cause stains and severe burns.